senamiibukun-art/Telsco/README.md

 # Telsco
-This Project show the Customer Rixk
+This Project show the Customer Risk